bigstobal/janusbot/README.md

 # janusbot
-A discord bot for bigjanus
+A private Discord bot for Bigjanus.